 Warts and verrucas are small lumps that often develop on the skin of the hands and feet.
 They are caused by a virus called HPV, and are not associated with cancer.
-They are harmful, and most clear up without any treatment.
+They are not harmful, and most clear up without any treatment.

 There are some treatments which may promote your immune system to fight off the virus and could speed up resolution of the wart.

 Click here for more information about warts and veruccas - Patient Information Leaflet

 Click here to look at all evidenced based management options for warts and veruccas - Patient Decision Aid

 What are warts?

 - Warts are fleshy growths on the skin caused by infection with the human papilloma virus (HPV).

 - When they occur on the feet they are often known as verrucas.

 - 1 in 10 people have warts at any one time

 - Most people will have a wart at some time in their life